juliealevy/bbg-education-java/README.md

 - Added basic CRUD for Session (child of Program)
   -   decided to go with Command Pattern
 - Added actuator for health check, metrics, etc.
-- Started CRUD for Course - in progress
+- implemented CRUD for Course using commands

 ## Coming soon